theartofeducation/-aoeu-react-components/README.md

 When doing cross-project development, and linking components or packages from `ui-common` to external react projects to support local development, you will almost certainly run into the dreaded [Invalid Hook Call Warning](https://reactjs.org/warnings/invalid-hook-call-warning.html).
 This document won't go into detail about that issue, but if you're curious about it, in addition to that page in their documentation, you can read in-depth about it [here](https://github.com/facebook/react/issues/13991) and [here](https://github.com/facebook/react/issues/14257) as well.
 The only solution that I was able to get to consistently work to solve this issue was to setup symlinks to the dependencies that are shared between `ui-common` and projects that depend on the resources in it, which most commonly are `react` and `react-dom`, but could be others as well as it grows.

-Because setting up and configuring those links correctly is awkward/cumbersome at best, this project includes a command-link script to facilitate doing so in a (hopefully) helpful and automated fashion.
+Because setting up and configuring those links correctly is awkward/cumbersome at best, this project includes [`xlink`](https://github.com/theartofeducation/xlink) as a dependency to help facilitate this.
+More details about xlink can be found in [the project README](https://github.com/theartofeducation/xlink#readme).
 That script can be run like this:

 ```sh
 yarn run xlink